 Promoting Proper Hand Hygiene in Your Business

 Citron Hygiene has been helping businesses elevate their hygiene for over 45 years.
 However, this year’s business demands have been different, with businesses making infection prevention a central part of their facility hygiene plan now more than ever.
 In response, Citron has been helping our customer’s upgrade their washrooms by using touch-free fixtures like AutoSoap and AutoFaucet, replacing contaminated bulk soap dispensers with touch-free, sealed soap cartridge dispensers, HEPA-filtered Dyson hand dryers, and touch-free paper towel dispensers.
+Where soap and water is not available, we also supply Purell Hand Sanitizer solutions and our own Citron branded hand sanitizer with all options effective at removing germs from hands.

 Having these fixtures in place can help significantly reduce the number of high-touch surfaces within the washroom and limit cross-contamination.
 Permanently upgrading your washroom to be more hygiene-friendly is a much more effective way of keeping your staff and customers safe than other temporary measured used only during the pandemic.
 This is because handwashing naturally increases during viral outbreaks, but studies show that as the fear of infection decreases, so does proper hygiene behavior.